Last Updated on August 8, 2023 by lindseymahoney

 - Wallpaper Paste (included with the mural)

-- Paintbrush for Application (I used one I owned)
+- Paintbrush to apply glue (I used one I owned)

 - Long Level